Grace

 The Essence-Energy Distinction and Uncreated Grace

 To explore Palamas’ argument against Barlaam, we must first understand his distinction between essence and energy.
 Essence is the “what-ness” of a thing, whereas the energies are the expression of that essence.
-So, for example: you cannot interact directly with my essence, but you can interact with my human energies by shaking my hand.
+So, for example: you cannot interact directly with fire’s essence, but you can interact with fire’s energies by standing near fire and enjoying the heat.
 Palamas argues that God is the same way – we can interact with His energies (grace), but not His essence.
-However, unlike human energies, Palamas argues that God’s energies really are Him, not a medium.
-I am not my handshake; but God IS wisdom, justice, and so forth.
-To reconcile our participation in these energies without claiming we become consubstantial with God, Palamas posits a “real distinction” between God’s uncreated energies and uncreated essence, little different than the real distinction between Father, Son, and Spirit.
+However, this does not turn God into a composite being; the same way heat is not “numerically separate” from fire’s essence, but connatural to it, really imparting the effect of fire’s distinct essence, so God’s energies (wisdom, justice, truth) emanate from Him and really are Him, not a composition or a medium.
+This real distinction protects God’s absolute transcendence while still allowing us to really participate in Him.

-The Palamites entirely reject the idea that we can see God’s essence in any way.
+The Palamites reject the idea that we can interact with God’s essence in any way.
 From their perspective, that would require consubstantiality.
 Palamas refuses to even make apophatic claims about God’s essence – for example, he would not say something like “God’s essence is good.”
 Rather, he would say “God’s essence is beyond good and evil,” and even that would only be analogical.
 Palamas responded to the accusation that his teaching contradicted divine simplicity by saying – quite beautifully – that, “God is indivisibly divided and united divisibly, and experiences neither multiplicity nor composition.”
-This inaccessible transcendence means we cannot see God’s essence in Heaven, but only participate in His uncreated energies more intimately.
+This inaccessible transcendence means we cannot participate in God’s essence in Heaven, but rather participate in His uncreated energies more intimately.

 Created Grace